Council on American–Islamic Relations: Early years (1994–2001)

-Post-9/11 (2001–present)
+Post-9/11 (2001–2006)

-CAIR increased its advocacy work again after the September 11 attacks.
-In October 2001, CAIR stated that it was opposed to the Afghan campaign of the US.
+In October 2001, CAIR opposed the United States invasion of Afghanistan after the September 11 attacks.
 By January 2002, four months after the attacks, the CAIR said that it had received 1,658 reports of discrimination, profiling, harassment, and physical assaults against persons appearing Arab or Muslim, a threefold increase over the prior year.
 The reports included beatings, death threats, abusive police practices, and employment and airline-related discrimination."